effectivehomeoffice/effectivehomeoffice.com/README.md

 You'd be suprised how quickly the oxygen in a small room runs low, affecting your mental capacity.
 The solution is simple: open your windows.
 Thing is, your body realizes bad air quality too late -- your mental capacity is already reduced at that point.
-So be proactive, and measure the co2 levels in your room so your brain stays happy.
+So be proactive, and measure the co2 levels in your room to know when to open your windows so your brain stays happy.
 We recommend a simple [co2 sensor with a warning light when to open your windows](https://www.amazon.de/dp/B00TH3OW4Q/).

 ## Whiteboard